 Do your own research.
 Protect your rights.
-Queensland Health admitted that it once held that it was illegal to import liquid nicotine into the Queensland even when citizens had no right to do so.
-According to the law of the time, a Queensland state law superseded the TGA Personal Importation Scheme.
+Queensland Health admitted that it once held that it was illegal to import liquid nicotine into the Queensland even when citizens had a right to do so.
+Queensland Health incorrectly stated that the state law (HDPR 1966) superseded the Commonwealth legislation TGA Personal Importation Scheme.

-Other examples of misinformation and intimidation tactics, include threats issued by Queensland Health to doctors, intimidation from Queensland Police toward those who used liquid nicotine for therapeutic purposes, and on one occasion in 2016, the cancellation of a meeting related to vaping.
+Other examples of misinformation (Link & Link) and intimidation tactics, include threats issued by Queensland Health to doctors, intimidation from Queensland Police toward those who used liquid nicotine for therapeutic purposes, and on one occasion in 2016, the cancellation of a meeting related to vaping.

 The consequences of these false claims regarding the legality of vaping and liquid nicotine can be quite serious.
 In some instances, a person who has had their therapeutic liquid nicotine supply confiscated may start smoking tobacco again despite any risks to their health, including death.